The views expressed by the host on this program dazzle and rivet the people of this nation.

 What are their ages?

-Oh, they're just uh two, two and a half, almost three.
+Two and a half, almost three.

-Well, I'm lucky I'm now I will be sixty-one pretty soon.
+I will be 61 pretty soon.

-That's spring, Chickenville.
+That's spring Chickenville.

 Let me tell you.

-It was thirty-seven years of nursing.
+It was 37 years of nursing.

 It was, you know, wonderful.